alexfigliolia/galena/README.md

  *
  * A composition method for generating mutation functions for
  * your state.
 Returns a function that when called, will trigger
- * all open subscriptions to your state
-*/
-const myStateMutator = MyState.mutation((someValue: string) => {
+ * all open subscriptions and middleware registered to your state */ const myStateMutator = MyState.mutation((someValue: string) => {
   // Mutate state using arbitrary input arguments